 Solvay’s soda ash manufacturing plant in Torrelavega, Northern Spain, needed to treat the flue gases from its coal-fired steam boilers in order to comply with the legislation.
 Due to the nature of the fuel, the aim of the flue gas treatment was to mitigate SOx and dust.

-What SOLVAir® did: installation a full flue gas treatment system
+What SOLVAir® did: installation of a full flue gas treatment system

 Initially equipped with electrostatic precipitators to remove the dust from their flue gases, the boilers were retrofitted in 2018 with a desulfurization treatment consisting on a bag filter and a sorbent dosing system that injects precisely measured amounts of sodium bicarbonate, which is produced onsite by the plant, into the boiler exhaust.

 Optimized amounts of sorbent